erinjni/phils/pages/about.md

 ### Upcoming Performances

 The Phils pherform at several venues across Rice’s campus and throughout the Houston area.
 Our annual concerts include…
-- fall concert: Phils are traditionally joined onstage by alumni during Africa
+- Fall concert: Phils are traditionally joined onstage by alumni during Africa
-- holiday concert: Wearing an ugly holiday sweater is encouraged but not required
+- Holiday concert: Wearing an ugly holiday sweater is encouraged but not required
-- acapellooza: All of Rice’s a cappella groups have individual showcases, followed by a group song
+- Acapellooza: All of Rice’s a cappella groups have individual showcases, followed by a group song
-- all request: Audience members decide the Phils’ set list, which includes senior solos (bring those tissues)
+- All request: Audience members decide the Phils’ set list, which includes senior solos (bring those tissues)